-The study was conducted at KrishiVigyan Kendra (KVK) Kalyandurg in Anantapur district of Andhra Pradesh state in farmersfarmers' fields during Kharif2022-23 with objective to popularize improved technologies for productivity enhancement of tomate yield through ICM.
-Ten FLDs each were conducted in 2022 and 2023 during both the years in farmer's field of KVK operated mandals.
-To diffuse tomato productivity enhancement technologies, on campus and off campus trainings were conducted.
+The study was conducted at KrishiVigyan Kendra (KVK) Kalyandurg in Anantapur district of Andhra Pradesh state in farmers' fields during Kharif2022-23 and 2023-24 with an objective to demonstrate the ICM practices.
+Ten Front Line Demonstrations (FLDs)each were conducted in 2022-23 and 2023-24 in farmer's field of KVK operated mandals.
+Regular trainings were held on and off campus to disseminate tomato productivity-enhancing technologies in KVK operational area.
 Package of practices was followed as per the information provided byDr YSR Horticultural University.
-All the improved practices (ICM) were demonstrated as shown with the following technologies are depreciated in Table 1 (Dr YSRHU 2021).
-Arka Samrat was the improved hybrid used in ICM practice.
+All the improved practices (ICM) were demonstrated as shown in Table 1 (Dr YSRHU 2021).
+ArkaSamrat was the improved hybrid used in ICM practice.
 Private hybrids were used as a farmers practice, need based management practices were followed by the farmers after incidence of pest and disease.
-Data on yield attributes like number of fruits per plant, fruit length, fruit diameter, fruit weight and yield per plant were recorded at the time of first harvest.
-Yield data for the improved practice and farmers practice were recorded at the time of multiple harvests and the % yield gain in demonstrations over farmers practice were computed using the method proposed by Yadav et al. [9].
+Data on yield attributes like number of fruits per plant, fruit length, fruit diameter, fruit weight and yield per plant were recorded at the time of multiple harvests and the % yield gain in demonstrations over farmers practice were computed using the method proposed by Yadav et al. [11].